weibocom/motan/docs/wiki/en_quickstart.md

     <motan:registry regProtocol="consul" name="my_consul" address="127.0.0.1:8500"/>
     ```

-3. Change the way of service discovery to registry in the configuration of server and client.
+3. Change the way of service discovery to service discovery through registry in the configuration of server and client.

     server: